-This documentation explains how to deploy a fully containerized overcloud on Docker.
-This feature is supported starting with Pike.
+This documentation explains how to deploy a fully containerized overcloud utilizing Podman which is the default since the Stein releasee.

 The requirements for a containerized overcloud are the same as for any other overcloud deployment.
 The real difference is in where the overcloud services will be deployed (containers vs base OS).

-The docker-based overcloud architecture is not very different from the baremetal/VM based one.
+The container-based overcloud architecture is not very different from the baremetal/VM based one.
 The services deployed in the traditional baremetal overcloud are also deployed in the docker-based one.

-One obvious difference between these 2 types of deployments is that the openstack services are deployed as containers in a container runtime rather than in the host operating system.
+One obvious difference between these two types of deployments is that the Openstack services are deployed as containers in a container runtime rather than directly on the host operating system.
 This reduces the required packages in the host to the bare minimum for running the container runtime and managing the base network layer.

 Manual overcloud deployment¶

 This section explains how to deploy a containerized overcloud manually.
 For an automated overcloud deployment, please follow the steps in the Using TripleO Quickstart section below.